 - Add the remaining "crust" ingredients and stir until a crumbly, wet texture forms.
 Line an 8 inch cake pan with plastic wrap, with it hanging over the sides.
 You can spray the pan first with nonstick spray and the plastic wrap will hold in place.
 (8 inch is best for a taller cake) Press the dough into the bottom of the lined cake pan, evenly and flat around to the edges.
 Place in the fridge.

 - To prepare the cake, melt your coconut butter to a complete liquid if it is hardened.
+If using a new jar, the oil tends to separate from the coconut meat, so you must gently warm it up, remove the lid and heat in the microwave (15-30 seconds).
+I prefer to empty the jar into another large glass container, stir well until thoroughly mixed and store it this way.
+Heat a few more seconds as needed just until it's soft enough to stir until it fully melts.
+As you stir, the heat will melt it.
 It is important that it is a runny liquid when measuring, so the right texture is achieved.
-I just melt mine in the microwave for 30 seconds, stir and heat again for a few seconds at a time until completely smooth.
+If using a batch you've used before, just gently melt in the microwave for 15-30 seconds, stir and heat again for a few seconds at a time until completely smooth and runny.
 Be careful about overheating it or it can burn.
-You just want to make sure it is a runny smooth liquid.
-Do not heat up over the stove.
 Make sure to measure it out at 1 cup after melted.
 Set aside.

 - In a food processor, add the milk, syrup, lemon juice, vanilla and blend until smooth.
 Add the cinnamon and salt.
 Now, pour in the melted coconut butter and blend until completely smooth and thick like cake batter.
 Pour the batter into the prepared crust and place in the fridge to completely set.
 1-2 hours should do it.